mathematiguy/kaituitui/README.md

 python kaituitui.py --width 800 --height 600 --speed 5 --repeats 2 --design watermelon
 ```

-You can replace design_drawer.py with the name of your Python script.
 Command-Line Arguments

     --width: Sets the width of the screen (default is 800 + the height is calculated automatically).